 Your clients’ risk is your risk

-When you title insure every time, the clients who never encounter an issue will enjoy their homes in peace and security, and the ones who need to make a claim will have you to thank for preventing their losses.
+When you title insure every time, the clients who never encounter an issue will enjoy their properties in peace and security, and the ones who need to make a claim will have you to thank for preventing their losses.
 Manage your clients’ risk, and your own, by making a title insurance policy from FCT a part of your closing process on every deal.

 Insurance by FCT Insurance Company Ltd. Services by First Canadian Title Company Limited.
 The services company does not provide insurance products.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the applicable policy.
 Copies are available upon request.
 Some products/services may vary by province.
 Prices and products/services offered are subject to change without notice.